ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 Let's say we want to know how the body length of the dragons affects their test scores.

-You don't need to worry about the distribution of your **predictor** variables.
+You don't need to worry about the distribution of your **explanatory** variables.
 Have a look at the distribution of the response variable:

 ```r
 hist(dragons$testScore)  # seems close to a normal distribution - good!
 ```
 <center><img src="{{ site.baseurl }}/img/mm-1.png" alt="Img" style="width: 800px;"/></center>

-It is good practice to **standardise** your explanatory variables before proceeding, so that they have a mean of zero and standard deviation of one.
+It is good practice to **standardise** your explanatory variables before proceeding so that they have a mean of zero and standard deviation of one.
 It ensures that the estimated coefficients are all on the same scale, making it easier to compare effect sizes.
 You can use ``scale()`` to do that:

 ```r
 dragons$bodyLength2 <- scale(dragons$bodyLength)